 - Adhere to warnings: If you hear about a breach in the news or receive a notification from a company you deal with, act right away.
 Change your password immediately and find out what information may have been breached so you can take action.
 For example, if your credit card number may have been leaked, you might want to replace it.

 - Use a VPN: Avoid things like online banking and shopping when connected to public wifi networks.
-Using a VPN can encrypt your connection and keep you data safe from hackers and other snoopers, even on unprotected wifi.
+Using a VPN can encrypt your connection and keep your data safe from hackers and other snoopers, even on unprotected wifi.

 - Use Two-Factor Authentication (2FA): If your credentials are exposed in a data breach, 2FA or Two-Step Verification (2SV) can prevent a criminal from accessing your account.
+You’ll be required to enter a one-time code sent to your phone or email upon logging in.

 - Use have I been pwned?: Sign up to this website to get a quick notification in case your email address has been involved in a data breach.
 Note you need to sign up separately for every email address you use.